midhunkalarikkal/FullDomain/Notes/html.md

 Static Nature: HTML alone cannot create dynamic web applications; it requires CSS and JavaScript.
 Lack of Security: HTML does not handle data security; vulnerabilities arise without backend safeguards.
 Repetitive and Time-Consuming: Writing large-scale HTML can be tedious and repetitive.
-Browser Differences: Some features may render differently in various browsers.
 Limited Functionality: By itself, HTML cannot handle complex tasks like database interactions or server-side logic.